Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

-We use a Laplace approximation to the marginal likelihood to differentiably learn invariance hyperparameters during neural network training, without the use of validation data.
-In our approach, we integrate the parameterized distribution over invariances (\cref{eq:augmentation}) into a Bayesian neural network model and consider them as hyperparameters.
-This allows us to approximate the log marginal likelihood that depends on the invariance parameter \augmentation using a Laplace-\ggn approximation (\cref{sec:marglik_invariant}) and optimize it by gradient ascent
+We propose a Laplace-\ggn approximation to the marginal likelihood for invariant neural networks and enable gradient-based optimisation of their invariance parameters during training, without the use of validation data~(see \cref{fig:illustration} for a high-level overview).
+In our approach, we integrate the augmentation distribution $p(\vxaug\given \vx, \augmentation)$ into a Bayesian neural network model such that the marginal likelihood directly depends on the invariance parameters $\augmentation \in \hypothesis$.
+In particular, this is due to a modified likelihood function $p(\vy \given \vfaug(\vx; \param, \augmentation), \hypothesis)$~\citep[c.f.,~][]{nabarro2021data}.
+This model enables optimisation of the invariance parameters~\augmentation using gradient ascent on the log marginal likelihood,